-“On my word and honor as a gentleman, I have neither given nor received help on this examination.”
+“On my word and honoR… I have neither given nor received help on this examination.”

 Such was the pledge, bestowed upon all students in 1875, that officially began the time-honored tradition of the Vanderbilt University Honor System.
 The pledge was introduced with the administration of the first final exams at Vanderbilt.
 Since its founding, the system has been modified and expanded to meet the developing needs of a modern university, but it remains one of the most highly respected honor systems in the nation.